PavanNettam/PavanNettam/README.md

 ### This is Pavan Nettam🐾

 <p><i>
   I'm an undergrad student in computer science and engineering at PES University, Bengaluru, India.
-A machine intelligence and data science enthusiast, looking forward to slove real world problems by moveing from the known towards the unknown.
+A machine intelligence and data science enthusiast, looking forward to slove real world problems by moving from the known towards the unknown.
 </p></i>

 <!--